idris-lang/Idris2/docs/source/faq/faq.rst

 Why does Idris 2 target Scheme?
 Surely a dynamically typed target language is going to be slow?
 ===============================================================================================

-You may be surprised at how fast Chez Scheme is :). `Racket <https://download.racket-lang.org/>`_, as an alternative target, also performs well.
+You may be surprised at how fast Chez Scheme is! `Racket <https://download.racket-lang.org/>`_, as an alternative target, also performs well.
 Both perform better than the Idris 1 back end, which is written in C but has not had the decades of engineering effort by run time system specialists that Chez and Racket have.
 Chez Scheme also allows us to turn off run time checks, which we do.

-As anecdotal evidence of the performance improvement, as of 23rd May 2020, on a Dell XPS 13 running Ubuntu, the performance is:
+As anecdotal evidence of the performance improvement, we compared the performance of the Idris 2 runtime with the Idris 1 runtime, using a version of the compiler built with the Chez runtime and the same version built with the bootstrapping Idris 2.
+On a Dell XPS 13 running Ubuntu, with the versions of 23rd May 2020, the performance was:

-* Idris 2 (with the Chez Scheme runtime) checks its own source in 93 seconds.
+* Idris 2 (with the Chez Scheme runtime) checked its own source in 93 seconds.
-* The bootstrapping Idris 2 (compiled with Idris 1) checks the same source in 125s.
+* The bootstrapping Idris 2 (compiled with Idris 1) checked the same source in 125s.
-* Idris 1 checks the bootstrapping Idris 2's source (the same as the above, but with minor variations due to the syntax changes) in 768 seconds.
+* Idris 1 checked the bootstrapping Idris 2's source (the same as the above, but with minor variations due to the syntax changes) in 768 seconds.

+Unfortunately we can't repeat this experiment with the latest version, since the bootstrapping Idris 2 is no longer able to build the current version.

 This is, nevertheless, not intended to be a long term solution, even if it is a very convenient way to bootstrap.